seddik11/splitWallet/README.md

 Then this wallet will receive 0.5 Dai.
 The executor will detect this event and will use the Subsidizer to execute the withdraw transaction.

 `yarn hardhat deploy-zksync --script deploy/scenario.ts`

+## Challenges

+### Gas estimation

+We can envision a user experience where the owners have the ability to select the bounty using a slider.
+The minimum value on the slider would represent the estimated gas fees required to execute the transaction.
+Increasing the value above this minimum would enhance the chances of the transaction being executed by Paymasters.

+So I tried to estimate the gas fees needed for the executeWithdraw function in Paymaster but received this error `{"jsonrpc":"2.0","error":{"code":3,"message":"failed paymaster validation. error message: Error function_selector = 0x4e487b71, data = 0x4e487b710000000000000000000000000000000000000000000000000000000000000011","data":"0x"},"id":45}`

 ## Conclusion